YuankaiTao-super/Text-Analysis-and-Bert-Fine-tuning-on-10k-files/README.md

-# 24Fall-423 Course Final Project
+# 24Fall-495 Course Final Project
-@ March/22/2025, coded by Zheyu Zhen, Xinping Qu, Shuyu Zhang and Yuankai Tao
+@ May/22/2025, coded by Yuankai Tao, Xinping Qu

-## This repository contains the code for the final project of the 24Fall 423 course.
+## This repository contains the code for the final project of the MGTF 495 course.
 It includes the following components:

 Main Code: The core code for processing and analyzing the data, also includes the code might engaged in the future work(bert training part)